GfellerLab/MetacellAnalysisTutorial/docs/40-integration_analysis.md

 guide the integration with the cell type label using [STACAS](https://github.com/carmonalab/STACAS).

 ### Data loading
-Please follow the section \@ref(HLCA-data) to retrieve the HLCA atlas, divide the atlas by dataset and save the splitted data in the following folder: "data/HLCA/".
+Please follow the section \@ref(HLCA-data-download) to retrieve the HLCA atlas, divide the atlas by dataset and save the splitted data in the following folder: "data/HLCA/".

 ### Setting up the environment
 First we need to specify that we will work with the MetacellAnalysisToolkit conda environment (needed for anndata relying on reticulate and the MCAT tool).